Chitti-Ankith/CFG-DB-Analysis/README.md

 # CFG-DB-Analysis
-Extracting information from Binaries into a CFG and using Database Systems to detect potential security vulnerabilities
+Contains scripts for extracting information from Binaries into a CFG and using Database Systems to analyze and detect potential security vulnerabilities